 As organizations and publishers grow, custom workflows for each site they manage allows them to maintain complete control over the content-development lifecycle, and gives them the freedom to build around their specific business needs as opposed to taking a one-size-fits-all approach.

 On the front end, digital-first businesses know priorities are always changing, and the channels or sites they’re operating on one year might shift the next in order to meet customers where they are.
 Today, a headless CMS, for example, provides ultimate front-end flexibility for organizations to be able to quickly take content and push it out to different channels—be it web, mobile or IoT.
 Brightspot, however, takes this a step further.
-The Brightspot Content Business Platform’s extensible architecture supports a traditional, decoupled, headless or hybrid CMS solution.
+The Brightspot CMS’s extensible architecture supports a traditional, decoupled, headless or hybrid CMS solution.

 This flexibility in how digital content is created and presented means increased operational efficiencies through fast content delivery and complete control of where content is published.